GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

-# PhD – Digital Economy & Entrepreneurship
+# PhD – Digital Economy & Entrepreneurship and Gross Value Added per Activity

 This repository contains the code, data structure, and supporting material for my PhD thesis:
 *The Impact of the Digital Economy on the Added Value per Economic Activity in OECD Countries: The Role of Entrepreneurship*